Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 generalization.
 If these are not available then inferences may be made from morphology.

-As a general recommendation it is advisable to focus first on mapping soil properties that limit rooting, including content of coarse fragments and the depth to bedrock, and then define effective soil depth *a posteriori* using distinct analytical rules.
+As a general recommendation, it is advisable to focus first on mapping soil properties that limit rooting, including content of coarse fragments and the depth to bedrock, and then define effective soil depth *a posteriori* using distinct analytical rules.
 A similar approach has also been promoted by
 @rijsberman1985effect and @driessen1992land who refer to it as the *Soil-productivity Index* — a product of soil-water sufficiency, soil pH sufficiency and soil bulk density sufficiency.
-Here we consider somewhat wider range of soil properties that affect rooting depth, such as:
+Here we consider somewhat wider range of soil properties that can affect rooting depth, such as:

 -   coarse fragments,